 With the tugs Lady Elizabeth and the James Searle as well as the SS City of Hereford in attendance, the Paris Maru drifted helplessly towards the north east corner of the Bay.
 What little hope there remained of towing her to safety evaporated when her submerged bow rammed into a sand bank only eight or nine fathoms under water.
 By this time the engines of the Paris Maru had ceased to function, and the lights had failed.
 Rescue work now had to proceed by the light of flashlights which poked conical holes into the Stygian darkness.

 While this drama played out at sea that night, another spectacle unfolded in the Feather Market Hall.
 Maybe this meeting was not as immediately life-threatening, but its long-term implications were one of foreboding.
-This gathering was to protest against allowing undesirable immigrants -a cypher for Jews – into the country.
-This turned out to be basically an outburst of anti-Semitism and it was immediately followed by articles in the ”Herald” and sermons in the churches warning against “panic” and this “alien growth” among Port Elizabeth’s citizens.
+This gathering was to protest against allowing undesirable immigrants – a cypher for Jews – into the country.
+This turned out to be basically a rancorous outburst of anti-Semitism and it was immediately followed by articles in the ”Herald” and sermons in the churches warning against “panic” and this “alien growth” among Port Elizabeth’s citizens.
 Like most of the Western world, South Africa was the recipient of Jewish refugees from Nazi-controlled Germany.
 Amongst that flotsam would be two escapees from Germany, our neighbours in the 1950s and 60s, Erna & Arthur Siesel.
 One cannot imagine what their ultimate fate would have been if they had been unable to escape from the clutches of his barbaric regime.
 Two weeks later, on the 29th, the PE Division of the S.A.
 Grey-shirts, a pro-Nazi organisation, organised a meeting in the Feather Market Hall at which a fight ensued.
+With my maternal grandmother being Afrikaans and her siblings joining the pro-Nazi Ossewa Brandwag, this would culminate in a fracture in the family.

 At 22:00, an order in Japanese rang out from the bridge.
 Without any sense of panic or inconsiderate behaviour such as queue jumping, the crew smartly made ready to depart.
 Shortly after the announcement, the first batch to leave the Paris Maru, 24 in all, took their seats and the lifeboat was launched.
 The tug Ulundi picked up the shipwrecked sailors and the lifeboat was cast adrift.